September 9, 2020 | English Language Arts, Minecraft: Education Edition, Writing

 As for the young people who give these lessons a try, we hope they inspire the most creative of writing and awesome Minecraft builds.
 To that end, we recommend young writers enter these spaces as play-testers, which might be more inviting and challenging than entering as students.
 Surely young Minecraft lovers, clicking around in the lessons we’ve designed, will come up with architectural iterations for these learning spaces.
 Surely young people have playful ideas for new ways to build worlds.
 And we want to keep learning with you all!

 We’re excited to see the ways that students express their creativity through these worlds!
-To hear more from Christina, check out the National Writing Project episode of our podcast, also featuring Joe Dillon.
+To hear more from Joe Dillon and Christina Cantrill, Associate Director of the NWP’s National Programs, check out the National Writing Project episode of our podcast.
 If you’re new to Minecraft: Education Edition and want to get started, head to education.minecraft.net/get-started.

 Read Next: Entries from the August Build Challenge: Creative Classrooms